 It is crucial that you understand who your audience is and the type of language they’re looking for, the phrases and acronyms they’ll understand, and the tone or sense of humour that they will relate to.
 This can make your writing become far more engaging and useful – and will improve the reception of your article, which should hopefully, in turn, see you getting more work from the client.

-5. SEO success
+5. SEO knowledge

 Copywriting is partly about creating beautifully written prose.
 However, when it is published online, there are many other factors at play that can determine the success of a piece of writing.
 This predominantly involves search engine optimisation.